Skip to content

 Museomics Epigenetics Conservation

-I use molecular data to investigate how wildlife has responded to historical environmental change.
-I am currently a postdoctoral fellow at the Australian National Wildlife Collection (CSIRO) where I am developing new techniques to extract molecular information from museum specimens.
+I use molecular data to investigate how wildlife responds to current and historical environmental change.
+I am a Research Scientist at the Australian National Wildlife Collection (CSIRO) where I am developing new techniques to extract molecular information from unexpected places.
+I am leading projects designing platforms to capture airborne environmental DNA and I advise on a number of projects using approaches I have developed to extract historical gene expression information from century-old museum specimens preserved in formalin.

 Recent News